anuragkhuntia/anuragkhuntia.github.io/_posts/2025-09-21-k8s-bgp-ecmp-bfd.md

 breadcrumbs: true
 ---

 ## Introduction

-Kubernetes powers mission-critical applications in enterprises, many of which still operate in **on-premises datacenters** spanning multiple sites.

-Unlike cloud environments that abstract away networking complexity, on-prem deployments must deal directly with **routing, failover, and scalability**.
-Designing a **resilient, observable, and highly available network fabric** is essential for seamless connectivity across clusters.
+Kubernetes powers a vast array of mission-critical applications, many of which operate in on-premises datacenters spanning multiple sites.
+Unlike public cloud environments, which abstract networking complexity behind managed services, on-premises deployments expose the underlying challenges of routing Pods and Services efficiently across a distributed infrastructure.
+Designing a resilient, scalable, and observable network fabric is crucial to ensure predictable connectivity, high availability, and seamless failover behavior for workloads.

-In this blog, we’ll explore how modern datacenter concepts—**Clos fabrics, BGP dynamic routing, ECMP multipath forwarding, and BFD fast failover**—enable Kubernetes to integrate natively into enterprise networks.
+In this blog, we dive deep into how modern datacenter networking concepts—such as **Clos fabrics**, **dynamic routing with BGP**, **ECMP load balancing**, and **BFD rapid failover**—can be leveraged to integrate Kubernetes clusters directly into enterprise network fabrics.

 ---

 ## Core Networking Challenges in On-Prem Kubernetes

-On-premises Kubernetes faces unique challenges:
+On-premises Kubernetes networking presents unique challenges that require careful architectural consideration:

-- **Scalable Routing:** Static routes and L2 overlays don’t scale beyond a few hundred nodes.
+- **Scalable Routing**: As the number of nodes, Pods, and Services grows, traditional Layer 2 overlays and static routing become bottlenecks.
+Without native Layer 3 routing visibility, scaling beyond a few hundred nodes is difficult.

-- **Rapid Failover:** Without fast detection, link/node failures cause downtime.
-- **Multi-Datacenter Connectivity:** Services must remain reachable across sites.
-- **Operational Simplicity:** Managing IPs and routes manually is error-prone—automation is key.
+- **Rapid Failover**: Links or nodes can fail at any time.
+Slow detection and rerouting can render workloads unreachable, causing downtime for critical applications.

+- **Multi-Datacenter Connectivity**: Applications often span multiple datacenters.
+Maintaining consistent routing policies and ensuring Service reachability across sites are essential for high availability and global access.

+- **Operational Simplicity**: Managing IPs, routing tables, and point-to-point links in a large fabric can quickly become overwhelming.
+Automation and dynamic routing protocols are required to reduce human error and maintain consistency.

 ---

 ## Clos Fabrics and Dynamic Routing

-A **Clos (spine-leaf) fabric** underpins most modern datacenters:
+A **Clos network**, commonly referred to as a **spine-leaf architecture**, forms the backbone of modern datacenter fabrics.
+It provides high bandwidth, predictable latency, and multiple equal-cost paths to enable resilient connectivity.

-- **Leaf switches** connect to servers (Kubernetes nodes), peering with BGP.
+- **Leaf Switches** connect directly to servers, including Kubernetes nodes, handling BGP peering with upstream layers or external networks.
+They forward traffic to spine switches for inter-leaf communication.
-- **Spine switches** interconnect leaves, providing high bandwidth and ECMP paths.
+- **Spine Switches** interconnect leaf switches, creating a high-speed backbone that ensures low latency, redundancy, and ECMP-enabled multiple-path traffic forwarding.
-- **Border leaves** connect to WANs, other DCs, or the Internet.
+- **Border Leaf Switches** act as gateways to external networks, connecting the datacenter to WANs, other datacenters, or the Internet.
-- **Super spines** (in large DCs) connect multiple spine blocks.
+- In very large-scale deployments, a **Super Spine** layer can be introduced above the spine layer to interconnect multiple spine blocks, further reducing oversubscription and improving multi-datacenter scalability.

-Using **BGP**, nodes and services advertise their IPs into the fabric. **ECMP** spreads traffic across multiple paths, ensuring redundancy and load balancing.
+Dynamic routing protocols, particularly **BGP**, allow nodes and services to advertise their presence directly into the fabric, providing a scalable, loop-free routing topology. **ECMP (Equal-Cost Multi-Path)** spreads traffic across multiple spine-leaf paths, optimizing bandwidth utilization and providing redundancy.

 ---

 ## Scaling Control Planes with IPv6 BGP Unnumbered

-Traditional IPv4 BGP requires per-link subnets, which wastes IP space.
+Traditional IPv4 BGP deployments require dedicated subnets for each point-to-point link, which quickly consumes IP space in large fabrics.

-**IPv6 BGP unnumbered** solves this:
+**IPv6 BGP Unnumbered** solves this problem:

-- Uses **link-local IPv6** addresses for BGP sessions.
+- Uses link-local IPv6 addresses for BGP session establishment.
-- No need for `/31` or `/30` subnets.
+- No need to allocate /31 or /30 subnets per link.
-- Still exchanges **IPv4 Pod and Service routes**.
+- IPv4 routes for Pods and Services are still exchanged.

+This approach simplifies automation, reduces operational overhead, and ensures consistent routing without wasting precious IPv4 addresses.

-➡️ Key takeaway: **IPv6 for control plane, IPv4 for workloads.**nsight:** Use IPv6 for the control plane, IPv4 for the data plane.
+**Key takeaway**: IPv6 handles the control plane; IPv4 remains for workloads.

 ---

 ## Running FRR on Kubernetes Nodes

-[FRR (Free Range Routing)](https://frrouting.org) is an open-source routing suite supporting BGP, OSPF, IS-IS, etc.
+**FRR (Free Range Routing)** is an open-source routing software suite that provides implementations of standard routing protocols such as BGP, OSPF, RIP, and IS-IS.
+It allows network devices—including Linux servers, virtual machines, and Kubernetes nodes—to participate in IP routing just like traditional routers.

+In simpler terms, FRR turns a regular machine into a fully capable router, enabling it to advertise, receive, and manage network routes dynamically.
+It’s widely used in data centers, cloud networking, and Kubernetes environments to integrate workloads directly into the network fabric, support **ECMP load balancing**, and enable fast failover with **BFD**.

-On Kubernetes nodes, FRR turns each worker into a **mini-router**:
+Running FRR on nodes converts each Kubernetes worker into a **mini-router**:

-- Advertises **Pod CIDRs** and **Service VIPs** to the fabric.
+- Advertises **Pod CIDRs** and **Service VIPs** directly to the fabric.
-- Supports **BFD** for sub-second failover.
+- Supports **BFD** for rapid failure detection (<1 second).
 - Uses **loopbacks** as stable next-hops for ECMP.
-- Eliminates overlay tunneling, enabling **native L3 visibility**.
+- Avoids overlay encapsulation overhead, enabling native L3 routing visibility.

+This architecture ensures that all workloads are **first-class citizens** on the network, visible to switches and routers for direct routing, allowing the datacenter fabric to see Pods and Services as native IP prefixes, not just encapsulated traffic.

 ---

-## IP Addressing Model
+## Addressing Model

-A clean IP plan keeps things consistent:

-- **Node Segment (10.10.19.x):** Loopback per node, used as BGP Router-ID.
+A clean addressing scheme simplifies routing and policy management:

+- **Node Segment (10.10.19.x)**: Each Kubernetes node is assigned a unique loopback IP that serves as its BGP router ID.
+For example, Node1 could have `10.10.19.10`.
+This address remains stable even if the physical interface changes.

-- **Pod Segment (10.10.20.x):** Dynamic IPs from per-node CIDRs, auto-advertised.
+- **Pod Segment (10.10.20.x)**: Pods receive dynamic IPs from per-node CIDRs.
+For instance, a Pod on Node1 might get `10.10.20.5`.
+These IPs are advertised automatically by FRR, reducing manual configuration.

-- **Service Segment (10.10.21.x):** ClusterIP /32 VIPs assigned to loopbacks, advertised across the fabric.
+- **Service Segment (10.10.21.x)**: ClusterIP or LoadBalancer VIPs are assigned `/32` routes and advertised to the fabric via node loopbacks.
+This ensures services are reachable across the network, enabling high availability and ECMP forwarding.

 ---